Policy Priorities

 Co-Introducers

 Summary LB898 enters Nebraska into the National Crime Prevention and Privacy Compact, which facilitates background check information sharing among states and the federal government.
-This would include federally mandated background checks in child care.
+This would include federally mandated background checks in child care, the state agency or in court.

 Committee Judiciary